 Up to 6” dia. – 2 ft./sec./inch of diameter.
 Above 6” dia. -10 ft./sec.

-Covers also provide a suitable base for external insulation to be added over an expansion joint.
-Some insulating materials, if wet, can leach chlorides or other substances that could damage a pipeline expansion joint.
+Covers also provide a suitable base for external insulation to be added over a joint.
+However, some insulating materials, if wet, can leach chlorides or other substances that could damage a pipeline expansion joint.

 Pipework Expansion Joints

-The piping system must be flexible enough to support the movement of components during expansion because the piping system is flexible due to the length of the pipe and the number of bends and supports.
-In many cases, it does not generate excessive stress.
+The piping system must be flexible enough to support the movement of components during expansion.
+The piping system is flexible due to the length of the pipe and the number of bends and supports.
+Therefore, in many cases, it does not generate excessive stress.

 Other settings should include methods to achieve this required flexibility.
 An example of a typical steam system is the condensate discharge pipe from the condensate return line to the condensate return line extending along the steam line.
 The pipe system should consider a two-pipe system here.